Department of Mathematical Sciences

 -

-My area of research is Arithmetic Algebraic Geometry, which is the common
+Description: My area of research is Arithmetic Algebraic Geometry, which is the common

 part of Number Theory, Algebra, and Geometry.
 I am very much interested in